 Governing Bodies is a lyrical exploration into our complicated relationship with the natural and urban world and how we find truth, beauty and compassion to combat violence and complacency in our daily lives.
 It is a work of creative nonfiction that blends, memoir, history and reportage.
 Governing Bodies is an inquiry into both nature and governance and looks at the ways bodies—human bodies, animal bodies, bodies of land and bodies of water—are controlled, protected and/or liberated.
 It examines the tensions and possibilities of blurring the boundaries between city and nature.

-Sangamithra is in residence at the Camargo Foundation from January 8 to February 8, 2018 in partnership with Art Matters and the Jerome Foundation.
+Sangamithra was in residence at the Camargo Foundation from January 8 to February 8, 2018 in partnership with Art Matters and the Jerome Foundation.